sxkundu/perl_load_generator/README.md

 You will need the following perl modules in addtion to the full db2 client.

+#
+# During installing the full db2 client, ensure you select "Custom" and select the development libaries

 # As root install the perl modules below:

 	cpan App::cpanminus